Lypeix/Lypeix/README.md

 <details>
 <summary>📖 Background</summary>

-Originally planned to pursue law and politics, but after finishing school I pivoted to programming instead.
-Despite "pretty promising" scores on my finals, I decided that the university path wouldn't really align with my personality
+Originally planned to pursue law and politics, but I pivoted to programming after finishing school.
+Despite scoring high on the finals, I ditched that path

 </details>